 Since 1984, The Foundation of Hope for Research and Treatment of Mental Illness has awarded 128 scientific research grants totaling more than $5 million; subsequently, these funds have leveraged an additional $145 million from the National Institute of Health and other federal agencies.

 The Foundation of Hope funds scientists whose projects explore the biological, neurological, and genetic bases of mental illness, and which forge paths to improved diagnosis and treatment.
 Researchers who apply for funding do so with projects that shed light on the causes of, treatments for, and even potential cures for, mental illness.

 The projects we support focus on a variety of mental disorders, including but not limited to:

 - Bipolar disorders

 - Postpartum depression

 - Social phobias

-In May 2016, the Foundation of Hope awarded over $265,000 to seven investigators.
-These funds support efforts to discover more effective treatments of mental illnesses, including eating disorders, depression, and women’s mood disorders, as well as experiments that explore the effects of non-invasive brain stimulation.
+In May 2017, the Foundation of Hope awarded over $399,280 to seven investigators.
+These funds support efforts to discover more effective treatments for—among other mental illnesses—eating disorders, depression, and opioid addiction and withdrawal, as well as experiments striving to mitigate the side effects of treatment for schizophrenia.